gmatevos/Machine_Learning/README.md

 5. Evaluations and improvements

 <b>P.S.
 There are sections with repetitive code that can be easily placed inside a function.
-Since repetition is the best path to learning (cross-validation would concur) this was done intentionally.</b>
+Since repetition is the best path to learning (cross-validation would concur), this was done intentionally.</b>

 ## Repository Contents